Ashtanga Yoga Classes - Disciplined Practice, Powerful Transformation hero banner

 What Is Ashtanga Yoga?

-Ashtanga Vinyasa Yoga is a dynamic, athletic practice following set sequences developed by Pattabhi Jois in Mysore, India.
-Unlike creative Vinyasa, Ashtanga always follows the same order - primary series, intermediate series, and beyond.
+Ashtanga Vinyasa Yoga is a dynamic, athletic practice following set sequences codified by K. Pattabhi Jois in Mysore, India, based on the teachings of his teacher T. Krishnamacharya.
+Unlike creative Vinyasa flow, Ashtanga always follows the same order — Primary Series, Intermediate Series, and beyond.
 This structure is intentional.

 By practicing the same sequence repeatedly, you internalize the movements and shift attention from "what's next?" to the subtleties of each pose.
-The practice becomes meditation through movement, with breath and bandhas (energy locks) creating internal heat and focus.
+The practice becomes meditation through movement, with ujjayi pranayama (victorious breath) and the three bandhas (energy locks) creating internal heat and one-pointed focus.

 Ready to advance your Ashtanga practice?
 Our 300-hour Yoga Teacher Training includes advanced Ashtanga techniques.
-For a complementary gentle practice, try our yin yoga classes.
+For a complementary traditional practice, explore our Traditional Indian Yoga classes.

 90